9 tricky housemates and how to deal with them

 On a serious note, take a moment to consider why they're not being more sociable.
 Are you and the rest of your flat being the best housemates that you can be, or are you committing some of the co-habitation crimes that we've listed here?

 Or are they struggling with their mental health?
-If you think they might be shutting themselves away because things are getting on top of them, reach out, have a chat and point them in the direction of our guide to looking after your mental health at uni.
+If you think they might be shutting themselves away because things are getting on top of them, reach out and have a chat.
+A problem shared is a problem solved!

 The Music Lover

-We all love a banger (heck, you can even get paid for reviewing music).
-But when it's 4am and you have a lecture in five hours, it's understandable that you're not so keen on having it blaring through the walls.
+We all love a banger, but when it's 4am and you have a lecture in five hours, it's understandable that you're not so keen on having it blaring through the walls.

-Who knew that delivery of a new pair of speakers could feel so much like death?
+Who knew that the delivery of a new pair of speakers could feel so much like death?

 How to handle The Music Lover